 The Expectation Reset

 Most newcomers expect matcha to taste sweet and mild.
-That expectation usually comes from café matcha lattes, where sugar is often the dominant ingredient.
-Starbucks’ matcha powder, for example, lists sugar before matcha and is over 50% sugar by weight.
+That expectation usually comes from café matcha lattes, where the sweetness is doing most of the work — and there’s a specific reason a whole generation learned matcha that way.

 | Café matcha expectation | Authentic matcha reality |